 Here’s an example in tennis.
-During the tennis serve, the shoulder internal rotators can have speeds up to 3000 degrees/s (that’s fast!).
+During the tennis serve, the shoulder internal rotators can reach velocities of 3000 degrees/s (that’s fast!).
 The internal rotators must produce up to 200 N (Newtons) of force to reach these speeds.
 Now, let’s say you’ve gone through specific velocity training (the velocity/low end of the F-V curve) of the rotators and have increased the velocity output of that motion.
 You’re now able to reach 3250 degrees/s for the same given force output.
 This is a velocity specific adaptation.
 What does this do?
-It increases your power output for that motion (basic physics, Power = Force x Velocity - in Figure 1, the blue curve represents the power curve; the peak of this curve being a blend of force and velocity).
+It increases your power output for that motion (NOTE** - basic physics, Power = Force x Velocity - in Figure 1, the blue curve represents the power curve; the peak of this curve being a blend of force and velocity).

 How Does the Force-Velocity Curve Affect Tennis?

 Every stroke and movement in tennis doesn’t fall perfectly into one specific part of the F-V curve.
 Remember, the F-V curve applies to muscles and joints.
 We should therefore look at it as part of a continuum.
 Within one tennis stroke, many (and perhaps all) parts of the curve could be involved as human movement is complex (contraction types, speeds & angles are different and are affected by many variables).
 In any case, here’s a brief breakdown of the various parts of the F-V curve and where certain movements in tennis fit in.